ryannealmes/audit_weasel/README.md

 makes a change to the record, the updated_by_user_Id will change to user B.

-This is pretty handy if you don't want to burden your system with heavy auditing, but you do want to be able to have insight into what your users have done.
+This is pretty handy if you don't want to burden your system with heavy auditing, but you do want to have insight into what your users have done.
+It's all in the background and if you want to expose the auditing data through the front end your can since it's just a normal field on the model.

 ## Installation